Naramalli Sivaprasad

-Naramalli Sivaprasad (Note: Also referred to and credited as Siva Prasad) (10 June 1951 – 21 September 2019) was an Indian film actor turned politician, belonging to Telugu Desam Party.
+Naramalli Sivaprasad (10 June 1951 – 21 September 2019) was an Indian film actor turned politician, belonging to Telugu Desam Party.

+Policial career

 In the 2009 election he was elected to the Lok Sabha from the Chittoor constituency in Andhra Pradesh.
 He dressed himself up in many roles, when protesting against the bifurcation of Andhra Pradesh state, and when demanding for special status for Andhra Pradesh.
 He was also one of the MPs who were suspended for protesting in Indian Parliament against the bifurcation of the state.

+Personal life

 Popular playback singer Radhika was his niece.

 Filmography

 This is a partial list of films in which Naramalli Sivaprasad appeared: